frankbueltge/Google-Sheet-Stuff/README.md

-# Google-Sheet-Stuff
-Google Sheets as a database or tiny CMS
+Google Sheet as database or tiny CMS using Papa Parse (with quick search and filter by category using isotope)

 Do you want to use Google Sheets as a database for websites?
 Here you can find a working example that is compatible with the current Google API v4 (2021).